 And yet, even as compensation holds steady or even increases, benefits for directors continue to erode.
 The number of banks offering zero benefits to outside directors has significantly increased-46 percent this year compared to 39 percent last year and only 28 percent the year before.

-The compensation survey was emailed throughout April and May to CEOs and directors at banks ranging in asset size from under $100 million to more than $5 billion.
-The response rate was 5.7 percent, with 549 responses.
-Of the banks represented, 9 percent have less than $100 million in assets, 25 percent are between $100 million and $250 million, 24 percent are between $251 million and $500 million, 17 percent are between $501 million and $1 billion, 18 percent are between $1.1 billion and $5 billion and 6 percent have more than $5 billion in assets.
+Of the banks represented, 9 percent have less than $100 million in assets, 25 percent are between $100 million and $250 million, 24 percent are between $251 million and $500 million, 17 percent are between $501 million and $1 billion, 18 percent are between $1.1 billion and $5 billion, and 6 percent have more than $5 billion in assets.
 Of the respondents, 40 percent are publicly traded, 56 percent are private and 4 percent are mutual.
 Only 14 percent are de novo banks.